 The school offers combination degrees including the: D.O./M.P.H., D.O./J.D., D.O./M.S., and D.O./Ph.D.
 Once they have gotten their degrees, RowanSOM can help graduates find post- graduate residencies and fellowships.
 The Osteopathic Medicine school has a close affiliation with 600-bed Kennedy Health System and affiliate hospitals.
 There the post grads may take training in: endocrinology; cardiology; critical care; gastroenterology; nephrology; infectious disease; and, many other specialties.

 …And Soon There Will Be 5

 Seton Hall University and Hackensack Meridian Health have partnered to open a 4-year medical school in Nutley and Clifton.
-The school – which will be the only private medical school in the State – is hoping to open its doors to the first year’s class in fall of 2017.
-Ultimately, the partners expect an enrollment of 125 to 150 students in each 1st-year class per year.
+The school – which will be the only private medical school in the State – is hoping to open its doors to its charter class in the fall of 2018.

-The new medical school will be on the former campus of Hoffmann-La Roche.
+The new medical school will be located on 16 acres on Prism Capital Partners’ ON3 campus, the former site of Hoffmann-La Roche.
 The New Jersey Board of Medical Examiners approved the plan in early 2015, pending the approval of the Liaison Committee on Medical Education, the group that accredits U.S. medical schools.

 The partners have combined Hackensack Meridian Health’s extensive clinical and research expertise with Seton Hall’s academic expertise in the sciences, nursing, and health and medical sciences.
 Hackensack Meridian Health‘s hospitals also will be teaching sites for the medical students.
 In addition, the campus will house Seton Hall’s College of Nursing and School of Health and Medical Sciences and also will serve as a major site for health science research and discovery activities.